 The District will encourage that classroom celebrations and snacks brought from home will feature healthy choices that promote the wellness of all students.
 The District will encourage celebrations and special events to feature activities other than eating when possible.
-If school celebrations to involve food, healthy food choices must be made available.
+If school celebrations do involve food, healthy food choices must be made available that are smart snack compliant.
+All foods should have a complete listing of ingredients, allergens, and come from an establishment with a valid/current health permit (stores, pizza shops, bakeries, etc.) to ensure food safety; nothing homemade.
 The District can provide a list of healthy party ideas to help guide parents and teachers, including non-food celebration ideas.
-Healthy party ideas from the Alliance for a Healthier Generation and from the USDA.
+Healthy party ideas are also available from the Alliance for a Healthier Generation and from the USDA.